Okehampton (N)

 The 5 scenic boards and a fiddle yard.
 The raised rail at the back will support the backscene.

-For the last two years we have been thinking about what our N Gauge group should build next.
+We spent several years we have been thinking about what our N Gauge group should build to replace Wickwar.
 We have finally decided on a model of Okehampton station in the early 60s.
 We have pored over the timetables, got as many photos as possible, and drawn out plans on rolls of wallpaper.
-We have the boards partly built, they are made of hard foam (RAVATHERM) with ply facing.

 The station was the most important between Exeter and Plymouth on the Southern main line to Plymouth, and was the junction station for the North Cornwall line to Bude, Wadebridge, and Padstow.
 Almost all trains stopped at Okehampton, and many dropped of mail vans or wagons for transfer to other trains.
 Motive power was, apart from occasional Western locos, Bulleid light pacifics on express passenger and goods services, T9s on local passenger services, and N class locos on goods and occasional passenger services.